State of Wisconsin

 - whether they offer a member web portal, a 24-hour nurse line, and wellness and health management programs.

-You will also want to consider the cost of choosing each health plan provider.
+You will also want to consider the cost of choosing each health plan.
 Note the monthly premium cost for single or family coverage.
 Compare the rates with dental and without dental.

 Step 4 – Enroll or Make a Change

-Now that you have chosen a plan design and health plan provider, you will need to either enroll or make a change to your current enrollment.
+Now that you have chosen a plan design and health plan, you will need to either enroll or make a change to your current enrollment.
 Make changes or enroll online using myETF Benefits, or a paper application can be completed and submitted to ETF.

-If you do not want to change plan design or health plan provider, or decline dental coverage, you do not need to do anything and your coverage will continue for the next year.
+If you do not want to change plan design or health plan, or decline dental coverage, you do not need to do anything and your coverage will continue for the next year.

 Step 5 – Stay Up To Date